What Is Kate Middleton And Prince William’s Poland And Germany Schedule, And When Are Children Joining Them?

 July 19, the Cambridges will go from Poland to Germany.

-- The Cambridges will leave Warsaw, Poland and arrive to Berlin, Germany, where William and Catherine will have a private meeting with Chancellor Angela Merkel.
+- The Cambridges will leave Warsaw, Poland, and arrive in Berlin, Germany, where William and Catherine will have a private meeting with Chancellor Angela Merkel.

 - William and Catherine will visit the Brandenburg Gate.
-Here, they will say greet the crowds gathered on Pariser Platz in front of the Gate.
-This could be a picture perfect time for Prince George and Princess Charlotte to join their parents.
+Here, they will greet the crowds gathered on Pariser Platz in front of the Gate.
+This could be a picture-perfect time for Prince George and Princess Charlotte to join their parents.

 - William and Kate will then go to the Holocaust Memorial, where they will tour the museum before walking through the Memorial itself.

 - The Duke and Duchess will visit Strassenkinder.
 This is a children’s charity that supports homeless children, as well as young people from disadvantaged backgrounds.
 Here, the couple will meet some of the children.
-Then they will meet those involved with the Robert Enke Foundation, which raises awareness of mental health issues, not unlike the Heads Together organization that William, Kate and Prince Harry have formed this year.
+Then they will meet those involved with the Robert Enke Foundation, which raises awareness of mental health issues, not unlike the Heads Together organization that William, Kate, and Prince Harry formed this year.

-- Prince William and Duchess Catherine will meet President Steinmeier at the Bellevue Palace, located in Berlin’s Tiergaten district.
+- Prince William and Duchess Catherine will meet President Steinmeier at the Bellevue Palace, located in Berlin’s Tiergarten district.

 - William and Catherine will attend a Queen’s Birthday Party held in the gardens of the British Ambassador’s historic residence.
 Here, Prince William will give a speech, his second of this tour.